AswinES97/Edgistify-Client/README.md

 # About the Project

-IMPOTANT :- when running in development server, the only thing to change is the baseURL, in "./src/api/apiInterceptor.ts".
+## IMPORTANT :- when running in development server, the only thing to change is the baseURL, in "./src/api/apiInterceptor.ts".
 To host, it has been changed to an temporary subdomain.

 ## Getting Started with Create React App